MarioPoneder/web3-transaction-simulator/README.md

 ## Motivation behind this project
 Have you ever sent funds or interacted with a DApp / smart contract using a Web3 wallet?
-Then you know then uneasy feeling when you are about to sign a transaction and worry if the data you provided is correct or the target smart contract behaves as expected.
+Then you know the uneasy feeling when you are about to sign a transaction and worry if the data you provided is correct or the target smart contract behaves as expected.
 Even if there is no risk of losing funds involved, failed transactions still cost gas!